Dan Barouch: HIV research

 Barouch began developing vaccine candidates for HIV and other infectious diseases during graduate and medical school, focusing on adjuvanted DNA vaccines and novel adenoviral vectors, including Ad26.

 In 2000, during medical school, he began researching HIV vaccines and demonstrated that vaccines could reduce viral loads in preclinical models, although immune escape remained a significant challenge.
 In 2002, he published that an HIV vaccine could suppress the virus for two years in lab animals.
 By 2006, he had developed adenoviral vectors that avoided suppression by existing immunity.
 Barouch's lab developed adenoviral vectors and mosaic proteins (with Bette Korber) that were later incorporated into Johnson & Johnson's HIV vaccine studies.

 From 2015 to 2018, Barouch co-led the APPROACH study of the Ad26/Env mosaic vaccine in humans and progressed to global efficacy trials in collaboration with partners such as the NIH, the Gates Foundation, and Janssen.

 He also explored HIV cure strategies, demonstrating in 2016 and 2018 that combining therapeutic vaccines or broadly neutralizing antibodies with immune activators, also known as the "shock and kill" method, had the potential to be effective.
-He frequently serves as an expert commentator on virology for news media.